 The vote was only in the affirmative through heavy politiciking of the United States.
 The General Assembly Partition plan (29 Nov 1947) was initially to be voted on 26 August but the vote was postponed on two occasions until it was clear the necessary two-thirds majority (including abstentions) would be gained.

 The decisive votes were obtained from Haiti, Liberia and Philippines.
 Each of these three countries were pushed e.g. Haiti and Philippines in terms of aid and Liberia in terms of contracts for rubber exports to Firestone Tyre company.
-The Philippines itself had spoken against partition but when the
+The Philippines itself had spoken against partition but when the vote came her delegates were told to vote in favour.
+(Smith 1947).

 6. The UN Security Council rejected the General Assembly Partition plan, favouring instead UN trusteeship